Kenco Group: Innovation Lab

 The Innovation Lab at Kenco was founded in 2015 to identify, research, and prototype ideas and processes.
 It has worked with vendors, customers, and entrepreneurs from a number of industries to assist customers with logistics issues.
 In late 2016, Kenco announced its partnership with Locatible, a location tracking website used in North American distribution centers.
 In 2017 it partnered with a mobile app vendor to design LoadProof, a mobile web application that can give users supply chain information on their smart devices.
 It is currently exploring the use of drones for its warehouse operations, partnering with PINC Solutions to deploy an aerial sensor platform and supply chain drone.
 They have also indicated that they are pursuing research in robotics, augmented reality, wearables, and 3D printing.
 In May 2017, it sponsored a study with the University of Tennessee, Knoxville's Global Supply Chain Institute identifying five technologies that companies should examine to ensure their survival in the supply chain industry.

 Awards and recognition

-From 2013 to 2017, Kenco has been recognized as a Top 10 Logistics Provider by readers of Inbound Logistics Magazine.
-Inbound Logistics has also recognized Kenco as one of its G75, a curated list of 75 green supply chain partners, from 2011 to 2017.
-Kenco was named one of Food Logistics 2017 Top Green Providers and one of their 2017 Top 3PL and Cold Storage Providers.
-In 2017, Kenco was featured in Global Trade Magazine as one of America's 100 Leading 3PLs.

-Through the National Association of Board of Pharmacy, Kenco is a verified-accredited wholesale distributor.
+Kenco Group has received recognition from several logistics and supply chain industry organizations.
+Inbound Logistics recognized Kenco as a Top 10 Logistics Provider from 2013 through 2017 and later named the company among its Top 10 3PL Providers, Top 100 3PL Providers, Green Supply Chain Partners, and Top 3PL Technology Providers in 2025.

+Food Logistics recognized Kenco among its Top Food Chain Providers in 2025.
+Company representatives were also recognized through the publication's Pros to Know, Pros to Know Rising Stars, and Rock Stars of the Supply Chain programs in 2025 and 2026.

+In 2025, Kenco was included on the Inc. 5000 list of America's Fastest-Growing Private Companies.

+Transport Topics included Kenco among its Top 100 logistics companies in 2025.

+Armstrong & Associates ranked Kenco among the Top 50 United States third-party logistics providers, the Top 100 Domestic Transportation Management 3PL providers, the Top 25 Global Warehousing 3PL providers, and the Top 25 North American Warehousing 3PL providers in 2025.

+Kenco also received a Supplier Excellence Award from Procter & Gamble in 2025 and was recognized through the Women in Supply Chain program by Supply & Demand Chain Executive.